 Your manuscript is written.
-You don’t want to make any more big changes to it.
+You don’t want to make any substantial changes to it.

-Your text is ready to be prepared for your reader by a professional editor.
+You feel your text is ready to be prepared by a professional editor.

 When you need a copyedit